JakeSSRN/LLM-Wiki/README.md

 **Winogrande** - Fill in the blank style prompts.
 Improves common sense reasoning.

 **Toxic** - toxic and illegal content designed to remove censorship from the model.

+# Notable Players in the LLM Space

+**Individuals:**

+**Eric Hartford** - AI researcher and curator of Cognitive Computations.
+Helped develop the Dolphin and Samantha models.

+**Jon Durbin** - AI researcher, developed models like Airoboros and Bagel.

+**Tom Jobbins / TheBloke** - Quantizes thousands of models on HF at an alarming rate.
+GGUF, GPTQ, AWQ, etc.

+**Teknium** - Cofounder of Nous Research.
+Aids in the development of the Nous Hermes models, among others.

+**Tim Dettmers** - deep learning researcher who helped develop the Guanaco models.
+Check out his blog for useful articles about hardware, etc.

+**u/WolframRavenwolf** - Reddit user who conducts extensive testing and ranking of models, particularly for roleplay use.

+**u/FPHam** - Reddit, known as FartyPants on GitHub.
+Has developed several useful Oobabooga extensions and novelty models on HF.

+**LoneStriker** -

+**Organizations:**

+**Nous Research** - AI research firm.
+Developed Hermes, YaRN, Capybara, Puffin, and Obsidian models.

+**Mistral AI** - developed the Mistral models and the MoE format.

+**Stability AI** - developed the Beluga and Zephyr models.

+**Meta** - Developed the Llama and Llama 2 models, the most widely used model base.

+**Upstage** - AI research firm that developed the currently popular SOLAR models.
+They also develop other tools and systems of AI research and learning.

+**Cognitive Computations** - AI research group founded by Eric Hartford.
+Developed the Dolphin, Samantha, and WizardLM models.

+**Microsoft** - You should know who this is by now.
+Developed Bing Chat (formerly Sydney) model based off of GPT-4.
+They have a controlling stake in OpenAI.

+**OpenAI** - The company that started the LLM craze with the release of their ChatGPT model in November 2022.

+**Qwen** - Chinese company that developed the Qwen models, known for their capability and censorship.
+Also develop multimodal models.

+**01-AI** - Chinese startup that developed the Yi models, known for their capability and long context length.

+**MosaicML** - Machine learning corporation that developed the MPT models.

+**Replit** -

+**EleutherAI** -

+**LMSys** -

+**Andreessen-Horowitz (a16z)** - venture capital agency that focuses on technological advancement.
+Funds a lot of GPU training time for the open source community.

+**HuggingFace** - The largest repository for open-source AI software.
+Where most models are made available.

+**GitHub** - developer platform for sharing, collaborating on, and developing code projects.
+Most UIs and other AI tools can be found here.

+# To Be Categorized
+I haven't looked into these yet.

+**RAG (Retrieval Augmented Generation)** -

+**Vector Databases** -

+**Grammar** -

+**Special tokens** -

+**Voxta** -

+**VaM** -

+**BLOOM** -